ncapdevi/FragNav/README.md

      * Get the number of fragment stacks
      * @return the number of fragment stacks
      */
     public int getSize()

     /**
      * Get the current stack that is being displayed
      * @return Current stack
      */
     public Stack<Fragment> getCurrentStack()

     /**
      *
      * @return If you are able to pop the current stack.
-If false, you are at th bottom of the stack
+If false, you are at the bottom of the stack
      * (Consider using replace if you need to change the root fragment for some reason) */ public boolean canPop()

     /**
      *
-     * @return Current DialogFragment being dislayed.
+     * @return Current DialogFragment being displayed.
 Null if none */
     @Nullable
     public DialogFragment getCurrentDialogFrag()

     /**
      * Clear any DialogFragments that may be shown
      */
     public void clearDialogFragment()

     /**
      *  Display a DialogFragment on the screen
      * @param dialogFragment The Fragment to be Displayed